 Easy to cook with

 The taste of CBD oil depends on its formulation.
 CBD oil has a slightly earthy aftertaste that is certainly not for everyone.
 Some manufacturers add flavours to make them more palatable, especially for first-time users.
 However, some people don’t like the taste of CBD regardless of the flavour.
-One of the best ways to mask the flavor of CBD oil is in cooked or baked foods.
+One of the best ways to mask the flavour of CBD oil is in cooked or baked foods.

 CBD oil blends easily with most dishes.
 If you take CBD oil with food, you probably won’t notice its taste at all.
 It can even heighten the taste of your favourite foods.
 Simultaneously, the existence of numerous flavours also allows you to complement different cuisines and food types.